Hard Drive Debug, hard drive Diagnostics and hard drive repair

 The above picture shows two problems.

-If you just have "Imminent Failure" alone you might be able to do something.
+"Imminent Failure" alone you might be able to do something.

 Let your machine boot.
 If it boots successfully, quickly back up all your files and replace your bad drive.